tessercat/pbx-docs/client/notes.md

 The Peer class
 is a controller
+between View,
+Client
+and Connection
-between View and Client classes.
+classes.

-- Registers callbacks with its Client to handle client socket and session events and messages.
-- Registers callbacks with its Connection to handle connection events.
+- Creates a Client object
+  to interact with the channel.
+- Creates a Connection object
+  to manage connection negotiation.
-- Provides nav status and menu objects that manage and display navbar content.
+- Creates NavStatus and NavMenu objects to manage and display navbar content.
+- Creates a NameDialog object
+  to manage peer display name.
-- Provides a HelpDialog object that shows basic troubleshooting information.
+- Creates a HelpDialog object
+  to display basic troubleshooting information.
-- Provides a PeersPanel object that manages and displays a peer's list of known peers.
+- Creates a PeersPanel object
+  to manage and display known peers.
-- Provides an OfferDialog object that manages and displays the status of a peer's single connection offer.
+- Creates an OfferDialog object to manage and display the status of a peer's Connection offer.
-- Provides an OffersDialog object that manages and displays offers received from other peers.
+- Creates an OffersDialog object to manage and display offers received from other peers.
-- Provides a NameDialog object that manages a peer's display name.

 ## Presence protocol